HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 - Reports are downloaded as CSV files.

     !!!note
-           In case if your values yaml or custom-values yaml file contains the below entries, ensure that they are removed.
-These values might be found under `configuration` of `digitalAssetManagement` section in `incubator`.
+           If your `values.yaml` or `custom-values.yaml` file contains the following entries, remove them.
+The following values can be found under `configuration` of the `digitalAssetManagement` section in `incubator`.

            ```
            enableStagingCleanupHeartbeats
            findStagingMismatchHeartbeatIntervalTimeInMinutes